United Arab Emirates landscape

 golden visa

 It started as a wealthy-investor program and quietly grew into something much broader.
 PhDs, specialist doctors, senior engineers, content creators, even top-of-class students now have a route in.
-Layer 0% income tax on top and you've got one of the strongest long-term residency cards on the planet.
+Layer 0% personal income tax on top and you've got one of the strongest long-term residency cards on the planet — though the 2023 corporate tax change and the 2024 small-business tweaks have made the picture more nuanced than the headlines suggest.
+For US tech founders, UK senior bankers, Canadian executives with appreciated holdings, Australian senior professionals, and HNW families from India, China, and Europe, the UAE Golden Visa remains structurally one of the most competitive long-term residency options globally.

 Cost